Wemmerpan Commando

 Wemmerpan Commando was a light infantry regiment of the South African Army.
 It formed part of the South African Army Infantry Formation as well as the South African Territorial Reserve.

 History

 Origin

 Approval was granted on 3 July 1962 for the establishment of the Wemmerpan Commando.

 Operations

 With the SADF

 On 1 March 1963, the unit was activated under the command of Capt E.W.
 Meerbacher.
 The unit owed its name to the fact that it was situated near Wemmer Pan, an old gold mine in the southern suburbs of Johannesburg.
 Initially the unit used the Rosettenville Central School grounds as its parade ground.
+Around 1990 the unit was relocated to Doornkop Military Base, the old base was repurposed again for school use.

 Headquarters

 The first headquarters was situated in an old nursery school in Regents Park which was received from the City Council of Johannesburg.

 The unit resorted under the command of Group 18.

 Border Duty

 The commando performed its first border duty in 1976 (October to December), the second in 1978 (January to March).
+In the mid 80's the unit was refocused to Urban warfare until its closure in 1994.